clojurecraft/clojurenorth-2020-functional-programming-workshop/README.md

-# Clojure Katas - Functional Programming (ClojureNorth 2020 Workshop)
+# Clojure Katas - Functional Programming (ClojureNorth 2020)

 There’s more than one way to solve a problem.
 This workshop is an opportunity to step out of your Clojure bubble and see how other Clojure developers approach and solve programming challenges.